rtbrick/bngblaster/docsrc/sources/access/pppoe.rst

 If IPCP is configured to request two DNS servers, it fails if only one is returned.

 The BNG Blaster is not optimized for robustness.
-The opposite is the case, to ensure it failed if the device under test behaves faulty.
+The opposite is the case, to ensure it fails if the device under test misbehaves.

 Configuration
 ~~~~~~~~~~~~~